angelaT7/Api-Testing/README.md

 The tests use local JSON files for input data.
 This approach allows running the same tests with different datasets without changing the test logic.

-Example of loading JSON data in the tests:
+Example of loading JSON data in the tests (Use your file name):

 ```ts
 import * as fs from 'fs';